graycenw/website/content/podcast/39NanoAbomination/index.md

 ---
 title: "39: Nano abomination"
 summary: "The Blob, bird song inception, and rats on wheels.
-Interview with chemist Kristina Vrouwenvelder"
+Interview with chemist Kristina Vrouwenvelder."

 tags:
 - podcasting